lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To undo a mistake you make press control + z or press the yellow arrow pointing to the left.
 If you accidently undid code redo or press the green arrow pointing to the right.

-To center your text is press the button with the horizontal lines centered or format -> align-> centered.
-To have your text justified to the right press the button with the lines on the right or format -> align -> right.
-To have your text aligned to left press the lines on the eleft with or format -> align -> left.
+To center your text is press the button with the horizontal lines centered or :menuselection:`format --> align --> centered`.
+To have your text justified to the right press the button with the lines on the right or :menuselection:`format --> align --> right`.
+To have your text aligned to left press the lines on the left with or :menuselection:`format --> align --> left`.
 To center justify your text which will add spaces in between words to make it appears at both orders press the button that has solid horizontal lines all of eqaul length to center justify the text.

 Screenshot
 ----------